localstack/docs/content/en/docs/Local AWS Services/elasticsearch/index.md

 ```

-and after some time, you should see that the `Created` state of the domain is set to true:
+and after some time, you should see that the `Created` state of the domain is set to `true`:

 ```bash
 $ awslocal es describe-elasticsearch-domain --domain-name foobar | jq ".DomainStatus.Created"